 In past years, I have hosted a workshop or two at my studio that centers around ethically foraging and lovingly extracting color from wild organisms.
-Due to the uncertainty of Covid-19 this year, I'm opting to make my workshop materials available for purchase, as well as offering a couple different options for video gatherings to answer questions and discuss projects.
+Due to the uncertainty of Covid-19, I'm opting to make my workshop materials available for purchase.
 There are benefits to this approach, namely that you get to explore your own backyards and woods for dye-providing organisms.
 Also, I aim to make all the educational materials very accessibly priced.
 I invite you to join at whatever level of participation matches your life and interests.
-However you choose to engage, please approach the natural world with an extra intention of gentleness and care this year.
+However you choose to engage, please approach the natural world with an extra intention of gentleness and care.

 Exercise / meditation: The ethical foraging mode of being in the woods

 This is the exercise that I use to start off the foraging part of my workshop.
 In thinking about what would be valuable for students to take away with them, I reflected on the things that foraging and growing natural dyes has taught me beyond the practical steps to transferring color to fiber, such as: new modes of being in the ecosystems around me, a way of working with the sensitivity I have always felt towards non-human forms of life, and an intention to remain open to the possibilities of learning from the organisms that provide my dyes.
 These lessons mirror and support a whole philosophy of living slow, observing deeply, and exploring not just a creative practice, but an ethical and socially engaged life as well.

 I suggest you print out the blog post and bring it in the woods with you so you can sit down and work through it with various different organisms.

 Field Guide to Foraged Dyes of Southern Vermont